 In consideration of the seasonal nature of said hacking business, any license holder may make application on or before May 20 in any year for the renewal of such license theretofore issued, even though the vehicle covered by such license may then be unregistered.
 In the event that such vehicle is not registered on or before July 2 following such application, such license shall become null and void, but the license fee paid upon application shall not be refunded, and a license in lieu of such void license may thereupon be issued to another proper and qualified applicant.
 In the issuance of licenses to those who do not presently possess a license, preference shall first be given to resident veterans of the armed forces.

-Upon compliance with the foregoing provisions of this chapter, the Village Clerk shall issue to the licensee an appropriate sticker evidencing issuance of such license, together with another sticker showing compliance with the provisions hereof relating to inspection of vehicles.
+Upon compliance with the foregoing provisions of this article, the Village Clerk shall issue to the licensee an appropriate sticker evidencing issuance of such license, together with another sticker showing compliance with the provisions hereof relating to inspection of vehicles.
 Such stickers shall be affixed to the right front window of the licensed vehicle.
 In addition thereto, the name of the company or individual operating such vehicle shall be plainly marked on both the left and right front doors of said vehicle, in letters not less than three inches in height, either in the form of a rigid sign attached thereto or by painting such information directly upon the body of such vehicle.

 It shall be unlawful for any operator, driver or owner of any vehicle required to be licensed hereunder to operate or drive such vehicle of any sort for the transportation of persons for hire within the Village of Monticello without obtaining a license therefor.
 The annual license fee for drivers of public vehicles for hire shall be as established from time to time by resolution of the Board of Trustees.

 Before such drivers' licenses are issued as hereinafter provided, each applicant must comply with the following to the satisfaction of the Chief of Police: